jbuckman/jbuckman.github.io/_posts/2022-02-21-abstraction-enables-thought.md

 ---

 #### Addendum
-In the coming months, I will be writing about some specific abstractions in current ML, both the good and the bad.
-I'm hoping this post helps to motivate the importance of that type of discussion.[^2]
+In the coming months, we will be writing about some specific abstractions in current ML, both the good and the bad.
+Our hope is that this post helps to motivate the importance of that type of discussion.[^2]

+---

+Thanks for reading.
+Follow me on [Substack](https://jacobbuckman.substack.com/) for more writing, or hit us up on Twitter [@jacobmbuckman](https://twitter.com/jacobmbuckman) & [@carlesgelada](https://twitter.com/carlesgelada) with any feedback or questions!

 ---